Train: Freight trains

 A Union Pacific freight train; high clearances enable double-stacked containers to be carried in well cars.

 Freight trains are dedicated to the transport of cargo (also known as goods), rather than people, and are made up of freight cars or wagons.
 Longer freight trains typically operate between classification yards, while local trains provide freight service between yards and individual loading and unloading points along railroad lines.
 Major origin or destination points for freight may instead be served by unit trains, which exclusively carry one type of cargo and move directly from the origin to the destination and back without any intermediate stops.

-Under the right circumstances, transporting freight by train is less expensive than other modes of transport, and also more energy efficient than transporting freight by road.
-In the United States, railroads on average moved a ton of freight 436 mi per gallon of fuel, as of 2008, an efficiency four times greater than that of trucks.
+Under the right circumstances, transporting freight by train is less expensive than other modes of transport and more energy-efficient than transporting freight by road.
+In the United States, railroads, on average, moved a ton of freight 436 mi per gallon of fuel as of 2008, an efficiency four times greater than that of trucks.
 The Environmental and Energy Study Institute estimates that train transportation of freight is between 1.9 and 5.5 times more efficient than by truck, and also generates significantly less pollution.
 Rail freight is most economic when goods are being carried in bulk and over large distances, but it is less suited to short distances and small loads.
 With the advent of containerization, freight rail has become part of an intermodal freight network linked with trucking and container ships.

-The main disadvantage of rail freight is its lack of flexibility and for this reason, rail has lost much of the freight business to road competition.
-Many governments are trying to encourage more freight back on to trains because of the community benefits that it would bring.
+The main disadvantage of rail freight is its lack of flexibility, and for this reason, rail has lost much of the freight business to road competition.
+Many governments are trying to encourage more freight to be carried by trains because of the community benefits it would bring.